A FEATHER FAIRYTALE

 Our Story

-The First Farm
+The First Urban Farm

-Our first homestead was in Atlanta Georgia.
+2014 – Our first homestead was in Atlanta Georgia.
+We started with six baby chicks.

-When we say our birds are spoiled we mean it.
-Our hens spend the day in the sunshine.
-They are not meat birds, and we do not harvest them for eating.
 Our chickens work hard on the farm.
-They forage in the forest, in some of our fields, and the elderly gals spend their time in the “retirement” coop (which is really our backyard) where we can monitor their aging needs carefully.
+They forage in the forest, in some of our fields, and the elderly gals spend their time in the “retirement” coop (which is really our backyard).

 The Duck Pond